Part 1. PROGRAM OVERVIEW

 - Lead PIs for Storrs/Regional REP awards must have a primary affiliation with those campuses.

 There will only be one REP competition per year.
 Full proposals must be submitted by 12/15/2017.
-Awards to be announced in mid to late-March.
+Awards to be announced in late-March / early-April.